X

 ☐ 2.
 Write clearly and get to the point

 Focus on your homepage and core service pages first, as they’re most likely to be featured.
-Avoid keyword stuffing, and write in a way that sounds natural and human.
+Avoid keyword stuffing and write naturally.

 ☐ 4.
 Focus on local, useful content